-Bivins, now a sergeant, served six months in the Philippines in 1901, often leading patrols against the forces of Emilio Aguinaldo.
+Bivins was promoted to sergeant and served six months in the Philippines in 1901, often leading patrols against the forces of Emilio Aguinaldo.
 He left the Philippines in July 1901 and was stationed at a series of military posts in Montana, California, Wyoming, New York, and Vermont.
 He retired from the U.S. Army on July 19, 1913 and settled in Billings, Montana.

-In 1917 Bivins proposed organizing a unit of volunteers in Virginia for the U.S. Army as it prepared to embark for France to fight in World War I. The Army turned down his proposal but it did make the 55 year old former soldier a Captain in the Infantry.
+In 1917, Bivins proposed organizing a unit of volunteers in Virginia for the U.S. Army as it prepared to embark for France to fight in World War I. The Army turned down his proposal but it did make the 55-year-old former soldier a captain in the infantry.
 For six months he served on active duty at Camp Dix, New Jersey before retiring again and returning to Billings, Montana.
 Horace Bivins passed away in Billings in 1937 at the age of 75.